arkency/posts/posts/2014-03-20-pdf-in-rails-without-controllers.md

 responsible for getting all the data required to generate the PDF.
 As a result the renderer is called with `order` and not just `order_id`.
 That makes testing everything easier.

+We could probably try to go [even further](https://gist.github.com/paneq/9ccfb2722c80d2cca77b) and use less and less of what we don't need from Rails in such situation.
+Perhaps there is a clean way of using `ActionView` part for such purpose without the coupling to controllers and HTTP-context at all?

 ## Summary